-Although the Tracking feature appears under the ALL METAL mode, it is actually a common feature to all modes so when it is turned on, it becomes active in all modes.
-The reason it appears on the left side of the screen only is that the use of tracking is recommended in the ALL METAL mode and not in the discrimination modes.
-After using Tracking in the ALL METAL mode, if you switch to the discrimination modes and do not want to use tracking you need to select it in the menu again and turn it off.
+Although the Tracking feature appears under the ALL METAL mode settings, it is actually a common feature to all modes so when it is turned on, it becomes active in all modes.
+The reason it appears under the ALL METAL mode settings is that the use of tracking is recommended in the ALL METAL mode and not in the discrimination modes.

 When tracking is active (01 position), the device continuously tracks the changing ground structures and automatically reconfigures the ground balance setting.
 The invisible changes in ground affects the detection depth as well as the discrimination ability of the device so it is possible to operate the device at higher performance using this feature under suitable ground conditions.
-You can find more details on tracking on page 14.
+Please refer to page 25 for more information on TRACKING.